 Valerie's pacing around the classroom, stewing about her grade.
 She tells Susan and David that she believes Haywood gave her a D 'cause she didn't hit the sheets with him.
 Susan apologizes for her dickish comments earlier, assures her that she didn't do anything wrong, then suggests that she file a sexual harassment complaint with the Ethics Office.
 Valerie is worried that her slutty past will be used against her, and tells David that he may not like her when this is all over.

 Ethics Office.
 Val arrives to file her complaint, and the female officer exclaims, "Professor Haywood propositioned you for sex??"
 Val confirms that he did, and that it wasn't exactly subtle...and when she refused, he gave her a D on her midterm, which he'd earlier described as the best in the entire class (wuh? he did?).
 The officer tells her they'll start an investigation, then asks, "Why were you alone with him?" then inappropriately remarks "And off campus?!"
 Yikes.
-Valerie looks deflated and says she knew this would happen, and tells the officer to just drop her complaint.
+Valerie looks deflated and says she knew this would happen, then tells the officer to just drop her complaint.

 Colin's loft.
 Kelly rings the doorbell and is greeted by Claudia.
 She politely tells Claudia that she came by to see if Colin needed a ride to the gallery, and Claudia smarmily says thanks, but that he already has one.
 She's about to close the door, but Kelly stops her and asks if Colin's home.
 Claudia says he's taking a shower, then calls Kelly a smart girl and asks her if she's caught on yet.
 When Kelly stares back at her in confusion, Claudia clarifies, "You can borrow Colin, but I own him."
 Kelly's all, "Wh-a-a?!!" so Claudia explains that since she's funding Colin's grisly art, he has to make his penis available to her whenever she wants.
 Kelly finally looks suitably stricken at the gigolo/sugar mama dynamic of their relationship, and Claudia needlessly shares that she's married to an older man who has bigger problems than her infidelity.
 She tells Kelly not to bother showing up at the art show, then shuts the door in her face.

 Art gallery.
 Steve and Clare are milling around, looking at Colin's ugly art...and when Donna arrives, Colin asks her if she knows where Kelly is.
 Donna says she has no idea, and a few seconds later Claudia summons Colin to mingle with his important guests.
-Clare remarks to Steve how much she loves Colin's work, but Steve is art-ed out and wants to leave.
+Clare remarks to Steve how much she loves Colin's work, but Steve is already art-ed out and wants to leave.
 He tells her he loves the hotel room she booked for their first doink, and adds that he's looking forward to ordering room service and maybe watching a movie.
 Clare happily tells him that she left him a little surprise for him in the room, and he gleefully says he found it.
 Meanwhile, Colin wants to call Kelly, but Claudia says she's definitely not coming and admits that she told Kelly all about their grotesque arrangement.
-He becomes livid and walks out on his own opening, leaving behind Claudia looking stunned and mortified.
+He becomes livid and walks out on his own opening, leaving Claudia looking stunned and mortified.